Operads in Unstable Global Homotopy Theory: Introduction

 \subsection{Acknowledgements}

 This article is a modified and expanded version of my Master Thesis.
 I would like to thank Markus Hausmann, my Master Thesis supervisor, for suggesting the topic and for his guidance.
-I would also like to thank Magdalena Kędziorek for her advice and many helpful comments, Stefan Schwede for suggesting various improvements and one of the examples of Section~\ref{sectionEinfinity}, and Tommy Lundemo and Eva Höning for reading an earlier version of this paper.
+I would also like to thank Magdalena Kędziorek for her advice and many helpful comments, Stefan Schwede for suggesting various improvements and one of the examples of Section~\ref{sectionEinfinity}, Tommy Lundemo and Eva Höning for reading an earlier version of this paper, and the referee for helpful suggestions.